 “How he got White to buy in, I don’t know,” said the nearer of two old-line San Franciscans, sharing friable drommars the next table over.
 The starchy, gingham-vested gentlemen looked to be Cable Car Clothiers, circa 1947, this chap of the David Niven variety.
-“Must be that Sutro Tower radiating his brain.”
+“Must be that Sutro Tower frying his brain.”

 “Just wait until downtown interests get Danny Boy to back off on the business tax,” sneered the other, more tweedy Raymond Massey style, gray Alpine hat atop his bird’s nest.
 They must have been corporate retirees out for their ritualistic afternoon tea.
 “He’s got to pay off his campaign debt somehow…something, or someone’s got to give…”

 “Well, Prop.
 13 will table Moscone’s whole crooked agenda.”
-His compatriot chuckled light properly, raising his napkin to clear frosted crumbs from his pencil moustache.
+His compatriot chuckled right properly, raising his napkin to clear frosted crumbs from his pencil moustache.
 “You can bet your George Christopher’s medal on that…”

-Even from where I sat, such flaring territorial skirmishes and the scene outside were more than enough to take my mind off issues at hand.
+From where I sat, such flaring territorial skirmishes and the scene outside were more than enough to take my mind off issues at hand.
 Fat, ill-shapen continentals shouldering Lufthansa and Royal Dutch satchels paraded up and down Powell Street, sucking Orange Julius by the plastic litre.
 Goateed Hindus and Pakistanis in maroon topees and purple turbans bowed to and sidestepped poor, crippled wretches shaking coin tins, haughty L.A. gays swiveled pink and puff-chested toward Sutter Street salons.

 There you go, take a breath, and a good, hard look at those crazy old cable cars.
 Sure, the ringing, abrading little buggers once gripped and rode braided wire all over The City.
 By the late 1800s, San Franciscans could cable from Rincon up and down fabled hills clear out to Potrero and Golden Gate Park.
 By now, all that remained of Andrew Hallidie’s crosstown vision were these touristy Hyde and Powell lines, plus the longer, more locally packed trolleys plying California Street.

-“Watch it, pally, you’ll be shittin’ bus tokens if you don’t watch out,” cracked a churlish little rogue squatted in a nearby emergency exit way down Geary, wrapped with his rat dog in a tattered tartan plaid.
+“Watch it, pally, you’ll be shittin’ bus tokens if’n you don’t watch out,” cracked a churlish little rogue squatted in a nearby emergency exit way down Geary, wrapped with his rat dog in a tattered tartan plaid.

 “Yeah, well, thanks—appreciate your…concern,” I said, startled out of a hypothetical haze.
 “Lost it there for a second, sorta slipping my mind…”